top of page

 duale.jpg

-Duale Ahmed (PhD Student)
+Duale Ahmed (PDF)

 ME[6259].jpg

-Mary-Elizabeth Sheridan (MSc Student)
+Mary-Elizabeth Sheridan (PhD Student)

-Zoya Versey (MSc Student, co-supervised by Dr. Joerg Overhage)
+Rayhane Mejlaoui (MSc Student, co-supervised by Dr. Joerg Overhage)

 UNDERGRADUATE STUDENTS